axemonkey/blog.clivemurray.com/src/pages/about.md

 I live in Hemel Hempstead with my family and cats.

-This blog lives on a [Raspberry Pi](http://www.raspberrypi.org/) in my house, and is powered by [Ghost](https://ghost.org/).
+This blog used to live on a [Raspberry Pi](http://www.raspberrypi.org/) in my house, and used to be powered by [Ghost](https://ghost.org/).
+Since June 2023 however, this site now lives on [Github Pages](https://pages.github.com/) and is powered by the mighty [Eleventy](https://www.11ty.dev/).
+Hurrah!

 You can email me on [hi@clivemurray.com](mailto:hi@clivemurray.com) if the desire so takes you.

 I used to Twitter as [@axemonkey](https://www.twitter.com/axemonkey), but Elongated Muskrat ruined all that.
 (I still maintain my account, but don’t post there any more.
-If you really need to get hold of my via Twitter, I might still get it.)
+If you really need to get hold of me via Twitter, I might still get it.)

 But now I am on a splendid instance of Mastodon instead, so feel free to toot me at [@axemonkey@metalhead.club](https://metalhead.club/@axemonkey).